Slovenia's Spirited Rebirth to the 2010 World Cup

 Slovenia reached its first major tournament since the 2002 World Cup as it would face Algeria, United States, and England.
 But Slovenia only played two matches ahead of that tournament - victories over Qatar (4-1 on Mar.
 3) and New Zealand (3-1 on June 4) before it kicked off its tournament against Algeria.

 In the 38th minute, Algeria had its third corner of the match, with Karim Ziani curling his shot toward Rafik Halliche.
-Handanovic left the goal exposed, by Slovenia escaped after the attempt sailed just wide right.
-Before half-time, Slovenia's best chance of the game came from Valter Birsa.
+Handanovic left the goal exposed by Slovenia escaped after the attempt sailed just wide right.
+Before halftime, Slovenia's best chance of the game came from Valter Birsa.
 Slovenia strung several excellent passes, ending with Birsa having an attempt on goal and Chaouchi making a great save on goal.
-Birsa had a similar chance in injury time, but the effort was nowhere close to goal.
+Birsa had a similar chance in injury time, but the effort was nowhere close to the target.
 Forty-five minutes passed, and both teams remained scoreless.

-Slovenia' first substitution came in the 53rd minute when it swapped strikers - Ljubijankic replacing Dedic.
+Slovenia's first substitution came in the 53rd minute when it swapped strikers - Ljubijankic replacing Dedic.
 Algeria's first change came five minutes later - a move that backfired 15 minutes later.
 Coming on for Rafik Djebbour was Abdelkader Ghezzal, but he received a yellow card for tugging Marko Suler's jersey.
-In the 73rd minute, Ghezzal would be sent off after Belhadj struck a long pass that found Ghezzal in the penalty area - Ghezzal stretching his arm out to handle the ball.
+In the 73rd minute, Ghezzal received a second yellow and eventually sent off after Ghezzal stretching his arm out to handle the ball inside the penalty area.

-Slovenia capitalized on the man advantage when captain Robert Koren drove a low shot toward goal.
-Chaouchi was looking to catch cleanly the ball, but he bobbled it, and the ball went into the net.
+Slovenia capitalized on its man advantage when captain Robert Koren drove a low shot toward goal.
+Chaouchi bobbled the ball before it went into the net.
 Slovenia was seeking to hold on for the victory, but even with four minutes of injury time.
 Algeria had one last chance, with Belhadj crossing into Slovenia's penalty box.
 Handanovic fumbled the save, allowing Bougherra with an opportunity to tie the match, but his attempt went over the crossbar.

-Slovenia won its first ever World Cup match in one of the tournament's ugliest games.
-Slovenia won the game despite failing to connect on a single cross in 19 attempts, which was the most by a winning team at a World Cup in 36 years.
+Slovenia won its first-ever World Cup match in one of the tournament's ugliest games.
+Slovenia won the game despite failing to connect on a single cross in 19 attempts, the most for a winning team at a World Cup in 36 years.